IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

 The backend of this application will be the GoLang code running in our blockchain network.
 From here on out the GoLang code will be referred to as 'chaincode' or 'cc'.
 The chaincode itself will create a marble by storing it to the chaincode state.
-The chaincode itself is able to store data as a string in a key/value pair setup.
+The chaincode itself can store data as a string in a key/value pair setup.
 Thus, we will stringify JSON objects to store more complex structures.

 Attributes of a marble: